Residential Care

 • Your GP

-Find out about paying for residential care and assessment below.
+Find out about paying for residential care and assessment.

-If you have a disability or illness that makes it difficult to make decisions about your own needs the Mental Capacity Act (external link) is there to help.
+If you have a disability or illness that makes it difficult to make decisions, we will use the Mental Capacity Act (external link) to ensure you have a service that meets your best interests.

 Care homes in Haringey

-If you’re interested in a particular care home, reading the CQC’s free inspection report will help you make an informed choice about it.
+If you are interested in a particular care home, reading the CQC's free inspection report will help you make an informed choice about it.

 Concerns about safety